DatanoiseTV/DatanoiseTV/README.md

 # Disclaimer

-This repository is a privately-owned repository and not related to the Company Datanoise.
+This repository is a privately-owned repository and not related to the Company Datanoise or any other companies.